 When "Normal" is selected, the receiver unsquelches only if a carrier is detected.
 Scanning and Project 25 NAC detection are not disabled with this mode selected.
 The selected mode is in effect until it is manually changed again.
 Selecting another channel or cycling power does not reselect a default condition.
-There is a programmable option to display the monitor i con when the "Normal" mode is selected (firmware Version 1.16/2.6/3.6 or later).
+There is a programmable option to display the monitor i con when the "Normal" mode is selected.